Eric Carpenter, Regional Report Compiler

 In 1837 J. J. Audubon illustrated a “Texas Turtle Dove,” now known as White-winged Dove.
 It was 75 years later before Texans got a handle of the true breath of the region’s bird diversity with the 1912 publication of John K. Strecker’s Birds of Texas, in which he listed 469 species.
 With 367 miles of Gulf coastline and 1254 miles bordering Mexico, Texas readily harbors rarities and adds new species to the state list, which in Dec 2020 totaled 654 species.

-Habitat diversity in Texas is so impressive that the state is divided into ecoregions that align with today’s eight sub-regional editors.
+Habitat diversity in Texas is so impressive that the state is divided into ecoregions that align with today’s eight sub-regional compilers.
 They range from northeast Pineywoods to eastern Gulf coasts, southern brushlands, central oak savannahs and the Edwards Plateau, northern rolling and high plains, and the dry, western Trans-Pecos subregion.

 The Rio Grande Valley thrills visiting birders with colorful Green Jays, glowing Altamira Orioles, and noisy Plain Chachalacas.
 Some winters, “the Valley” is full of Mexican strays such as Crimson-collared Grosbeak and Blue Bunting.
 Yet, at its northern extreme, Texas hosts the occasional Snowy Owl or Northern Shrike escaping colder climes.
 Some years, Red Crossbills and Purple Finches descend into Texas from the north, and Rusty Blackbird is a regular winter visitor.